Modeling Best Practices

 All rotational ports that are rigidly clamped to the frame (ground) must be connected to a Mechanical Rotational Reference block.

-Hydraulic conserving ports of all the blocks that are referenced to atmosphere (for example, suction ports of hydraulic pumps, or return ports of valves, cylinders, pipelines, if they are considered directly connected to atmosphere) must be connected to a Hydraulic Reference block.
+Conserving ports of all the fluids blocks that are referenced to atmosphere (for example, suction ports of hydraulic pumps, or return ports of valves, cylinders, pipelines, if they are considered directly connected to atmosphere) must be connected to the appropriate domain reference, such as the Hydraulic Reference block.

 For example, the following diagram correctly indicates two separate connections to an electrical ground.